Premier League predicted final table: Spurs doomed – and it might not be close

 They have yet to win this year.
 The only other club in the 92 yet to taste victory in 2026 is Sheffield Wednesday, and the Owls have many more excuses than Spurs.

 Also alarming for Tottenham is the fact that their relegation rivals are in better form.
 A glance at the form table tells you that and the calendar year table reaffirms it.
-Look at Wolves and West Ham…
+Look at West Ham…

 If little changes, and the established patterns of form in 2026 hold, Tottenham are toast.